TRANSPORTATION OR TRANSFORMATION?

 Of the increase of his government and peace there will be no end.
 He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.
 The zeal of the LORD Almighty will accomplish this.
 (Isaiah 9:7)

 Until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.
 (Ephesians 4:13)

 He tends his flock like a shepherd: He gathers the lambs in his arms and carries them close to his heart; he gently leads those that have young.
 (Isaiah 40:11)

 A bruised reed he will not break, and a smoldering wick he will not snuff out.
 In faithfulness he will bring forth justice; (Isaiah 42:3)

 Is there any special benefit of having the opportunity to grow spiritually before death?
 I believe so.
-I believe those who Christ invites toward growth in Himself while they yet are alive, a very small minority of earths people, develop in themselves an iron obedience and resistance to sin The opportunity for such growth in militant righteousness may not be present when we once are in the spirit world.
+I believe those who Christ invites toward growth in Himself while they are still alive, a very small minority of earth’s people, develop in themselves an iron obedience and resistance to sin.
+The opportunity for such growth in militant righteousness may not be present when we once are in the spirit world.

 The Christian salvation, then, is a change in our personality from Adam to Christ.
-The purpose of such change is that we might have enduring fellowship with God and serve Him competently and faithfully in the roles and tasks of the Kingdom of God to which we have been called.
+The purpose of such change is that we might have enduring fellowship with God and serve Him competently and faithfully in the roles and tasks of the Kingdom of God which we have been called to.